atrivialhero/atrivialhero.github.io/love.md

 <iframe width="315" height="177" src="https://www.youtube.com/embed/9keu8DI_-F0" frameborder="0" allowfullscreen></iframe>

 ***Kupros***
-Kupros is a fun bar in downtown Sacramento that looks like a Frat house from the outside, but it is much cooler inside and I didn't have any fear of being hazed or roofied.
+Kupros is a fun bar in downtown Sacramento that looks like a Frat house from the outside, but it is much cooler inside... and I didn't have any fear of being hazed or roofied.
 The host of their open mic was one of the kindest people I encountered.
 Here is their <a href="http://www.kuproscrafthouse.com" target="_blank">Website</a>.

 ***Kelly's Olympian***
 Cool bar right in the middle of downtown Portland.
 It has a separate room with a big stage and great sound system.
-Learn more at their <a href="http://kellysolympian.com" target="_blank">Website</a>.
+Learn more on their <a href="http://kellysolympian.com" target="_blank">Website</a>.

 ***Darrell's Tavern***
 Small bar on the northern end of Seattle.
 They do a great open mic with lots of energy and talent.
 Check them out on their <a href="http://darrellstavern.com" target="_blank">Website</a>.

+***Lizard Lounge***
+Cool bar in Boston right in Harvard square.
+They house an open mic in their basement that floods with talent and ingenuity from songwriters.
+Learn more on their <a href="http://www.thelizardlounge.com" target="_blank">Website</a>.

+***The Beat***
+This is a very cool venue in Downtown Las Vegas.
+They host the Human Experience which is one of the most consistently, well attended open mics I have seen anywhere in the U.S. They host the occasional concert as well.
+Definitely see when you can catch some fun on their <a href="http://www.thebeatlv.com" target="_blank">Website</a>.
+<iframe width="315" height="177" src="https://www.youtube.com/embed/WqZPmNlwKXQ" frameborder="0" allowfullscreen></iframe>

 ***Greenhouse Effect***
 This houses a great community of writers from poets to songwriters to comedians.
 An intimate cafe feel in Salt Lake City.
 Learn all about their open mic on <a href="https://www.facebook.com/groups/GreenhouseEffectOpen/" target="_blank">Facebook</a>.